vmware/versatile-data-kit/README.md

 If you are interested in contributing as a developer, visit [CONTRIBUTING.md](CONTRIBUTING.md).

 # Contacts
-You can join our public Slack workspace by clicking [here](https://join.slack.com/t/versatiledata-rgg2437/shared_invite/zt-tvnl62c3-qP0EUYJZJxb6Ws_eQWyDtQ) or request to join our mailing list by emailing [here](mailto:join-versatiledatakit@groups.vmware.com?subject=Invite%20me%20to%20the%20VDK%20mailing%20list).
+Join our [public slack workspace](https://join.slack.com/t/versatiledata-rgg2437/shared_invite/zt-tvnl62c3-qP0EUYJZJxb6Ws_eQWyDtQ) or [our mailing list](mailto:join-versatiledatakit@groups.vmware.com?subject=Invite%20me%20to%20the%20VDK%20mailing%20list) or [follow us on twitter](https://twitter.com/intent/follow?screen_name=VDKProject).

 # Code of Conduct
 Everyone involved in working on the project's source code, or engaging in any issue trackers, Slack channels and mailing lists is expected to follow the [Code of Conduct](CODE_OF_CONDUCT.md).